Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-What to eat on a hike to keep going?
+What to eat on a hike to get the energy to keep going?

 If you’ve been reading the Hiking For Her website for a while, you know that I’m all about getting the most from what is eaten on a hike.